jtbry/superbot_panel/server/README.md

 camelCase for all variable and function names.

+Use promises over callbacks when able to.

+All indentation should be two spaces.

+Module exports should be done as a single export in the case of default export or as a single json object in the case of multiple exports.

 ## Migrations
 Any changes to the database will be tracked and applied via a migrations sytem.
 The ORM library we are using is called Sequelize.
 Tables will be accessed through their respective models, a table's model should reflect any changes made via migrations.